 So if you are wondering what is the best type of claw trimmers for dogs, here are individual summaries for each type.

 Scissor-style nail clippers

 The scissor-type nail clipper for dogs is widely used by pet owners due to its availability and its straightforward design.
 Looking like a pair of scissors, it only differs because of the special notch on the tip of the blades that are meant for clipping your dog's nails.

 Such nail clippers are:

-- Good for small dogs – most of them are small and ideal for small breeds because of their size and their cutting power.
-This generally means if you dog is big then you should pick another clipper type.
+- Good for small dogs most of them are small and ideal for small breeds because of their size and their cutting power.
+This generally means if your dog is big then you should pick another clipper type.

 Plier-style nail clippers

-Nail clippers of this simple type are the ones you easily find in most pet stores thanks to their beginner-level design, convenience and simple features.
-Looking like a pair of pliers, this nail clipper give you a better view of the nail as you cut the excess off from your dog’s paws and feet.
+Nail clippers of this simple type are the ones you easily find in most pet stores thanks to their beginner-level design, convenience, and simple features.
+Looking like a pair of pliers, this nail clipper gives you a better view of the nail as you cut the excess off from your dog's paws and feet.